 Doctors, nurses, and other medical professionals typically perform their duties to the best of their ability, providing the right medical care and saving lives.
 They are, however, just as human as the rest of us, which means that they can make mistakes.
 This can be a case of bad judgment or something more malicious, the results add additional pain and suffering to patients who had turned to these medical professionals for help.

-Located in Scottsdale, David Shapiro Law, PLLC, handles a wide range of personal injury cases, including medical malpractice.
+Located in Scottsdale, Shapiro Law Team, handles a wide range of personal injury cases, including medical malpractice.
 We are invested in the well-being of each client and will fight to ensure that proper compensation is paid.
 Our founder believes that the firm’s main job is to help our clients.
 We do this by listening to the details of your case, conducting our own inquiry, and even bringing in our own medical professionals to build the strongest case possible.

 Medical malpractice claims in Arizona can become incredibly complicated, and it is not uncommon for injury victims to get bogged down when they try to handle these claims on their own.
 The truth is that most medical malpractice victims do not have the resources or legal knowledge necessary to stand up to all of the other parties involved (medical professionals, major healthcare organizations, insurance carriers, legal teams, etc).